Manchester derby: 2020s

-In the first derby of the 2022–23 league season on 22 October 2022, City beat United at home 6–3, with two hat-tricks from Phil Foden and Erling Haaland.
+In the first derby of the 2022–23 league season on 2 October 2022, City beat United at home 6–3, with two hat-tricks from Phil Foden and Erling Haaland.
 It was the highest-scoring Manchester derby of all time.
 On 14 January 2023, United beat City at home 2–1 in the second derby of the season, with goals from Bruno Fernandes and Marcus Rashford.
 The 2023 FA Cup final was the first time a Manchester derby featured in a cup final, and Manchester City went on to win the occasion 2–1 where City captain İlkay Gündoğan scored after 12 seconds, the fastest goal in an FA Cup final.
 They then finish their season with the treble, emulating United's success 24 years earlier.

 In the 2023–24 season, City beat United 3–0 away in October 2023 following goals from Haaland and Foden and then completed the double over their rivals by winning 3–1 at home in March.
 The two teams met again in the FA Cup final for the second year in a row, making it the first time since 1885 that the same two clubs have met in consecutive FA Cup finals, the second-ever Manchester derby FA Cup final, and the third FA Cup meeting between the two teams at the new Wembley Stadium.
 Manchester United secured a 2–1 victory over City in a reverse of the scoreline from the previous year.

+In the 2025–26 season, City beat United 3–0 at home on 14 September 2025, with a goal from Foden and a brace from Haaland.
+On 17 January 2026, United won 2–0 at home thanks to goals from Bryan Mbeumo and Patrick Dorgu in Michael Carrick's first game in charge of the club since 2021, ending City's 13-game unbeaten run.